Siku Quanshu: Compilation

 In the course of editing, a large number of corrections were made to local records.
-Personal documents, often describing the actions of noteworthy local people, were often included in the Siku Quanshu Zongmu Tiyao if their contents could be verified through central government records.
+Personal documents, often describing the actions of noteworthy local people, were often included in the Annotated Bibliography of the Four Treasuries if their contents could be verified through central government records.
 In the Siku Quanshu itself, documents that could not be verified were often included by title only.
 Even officially sponsored writings, such as local gazetteers, were not safe from the scrutiny of the compilers.